kuahyeow/kuahyeow-hugo/content/posts/code-review-rubyconf-au.md

   "tags": ["rubyconfau", "talks"],
   "date": "2016-12-06T22:43:30+13:00"
 }

-It was a great pleasure and honour to give a talk at [RubyConf Australia 2016](http://www.rubyconf.org.au/2016) in Gold Coast.
+It was a great pleasure and honour to give a talk at [RubyConf Australia 2016](http://www.rubyconf.org.au/2016) in Gold Coast, in the month of February 2016.

 <!--more-->